NormanDunbar/USBMParser/Compiling.md

 ### Both - Edit Main File

 If you generated a namespace, then you will now also have to edit the file ``USBMParser.cpp``.
-Look around line 20 for this code:
+Look around lines 20-30 for this code:

 ````
 using namespace antlr4;